1. France Fishing License

 - Category 2 (seconde catégorie) – streams, canals and stretches of water with game fish.

-You can get the card online on the fishing card issuance site
+You can get the card online on the official site for the membership of approved fishing associations in France.

 The license is also available in certain shops or at approved fishing tackle dealers displaying “Here, fishing cards”.